pult3r/technical-assessment/README.md

   MYSQL_PASSWORD: secret
 ```

-And update `.env`:
+Then set in `.env`:

 ```
 DB_USERNAME=app
 DB_PASSWORD=secret
 ```

-### Add sessions migration to the repo for all developers.

 ---

-## 🎉 Finished!
+# 🎉 Finished!

-Your environment should now run flawlessly.
+Your environment should now run flawlessly with **NO manual session migration creation required**.